zhanyang01/tp/docs/UserGuide.md

 ### Adding a new client: `add`

-Adds a new person to the Insurahub App, the name of the Person must be unique
+Adds a new person to the Insurahub App, the name of the Person must be unique, other parameters can be duplicated.

-Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]... pmr/PREFERRED_MEETING_REGION`
+Format: `add n/NAME p/PHONE e/EMAIL a/ADDRESS [t/TAG]… pmr/PREFERRED_MEETING_REGION`

 - `NAME` must be Unique in InsuraHub.
 - `PHONE` must be 8 numbers long and start with either 6,8 or 9.